 LogFile: Marks the basic name of the log file together with the path to which the IMiS/ARC server logs events connected with the interventions made through the administrative module.
 The path and file rights must be arranged in such a way that the user performing IMiS/ARC processes can enter files and create new files if need be.

-MaxSize: Marks the maximum size of one log file in bytes.
-The default and recommended value is 1000000, the lowest 65536 and the highest 2147483648.
-BackupCount: Marks the number of archive log files to which the IMiS/ARC server logs events using the first in - last out algorithm.
+${\tt MaxSize:} \qquad \qquad {\tt Marks \ the \ maximum \ size \ of \ one \ log \ file \ in \ bytes. \ The \ default \ and}$ recommended value is 1000000, the lowest 65536 and the highest server logs events using the first in - last out algorithm.
 The default value is 1 and the recommended one 5.

+BackupCount: Marks the number of archive log files to which the IMiS/ARC selecting value of the object operations log is disabled.
+The

+Section [AuditLog]
-Section [AuditLog] Enabled: By selecting value 1 the object operations log is enabled; by Enabled. selecting value of the object operations log is disabled.
-The IMiS/ARC server logs events in an encrypted form to the internal database.
-VVVVV December (OPTIONAL) Marks a set of operations on objects of the XXXXX xxxxx_Events: (OPTIONAL) Marks a set of operations on objects of the XXXXX profile (profile name, not its identification number) which the IMiS/ARC server logs into the log as events.
-The valid set of

-operations on objects:
+Enabled: By selecting value 1 the object operations log is enabled; by database.

+IMiS/ARC server logs events in an encrypted form to the internal profile (profile name, not its identification number) which the IMiS/ARC server logs into the log as events.
+The valid set of operations on objects:

-create (creating an object)
+XXXXX Events: (OPTIONAL) Marks a set of operations on objects of the XXXXX create (creating an object)

 update (saving an object)

 delete (deleting an object)

+move (moving an object to a different storage profile)

 openrw (opening an object to read and change)

 openro(opening an object to read)

 This setting replaces the general settings under the Events setting.

-RequiredParams: The set of required data that the client must deliver when opening

-a session or an event.
-If a single required piece of data is missing,

-the IMiS/ARC server declines the establishment of a session or

-event.
-The valid set of required data may contain at least one of
+RequiredParams: The set of required data that the client must deliver when opening a session or an event.
+If a single required piece of data is missing, the IMiS/ARC server declines the establishment of a session or event.
+The valid set of required data may contain at least one of the following:

-the following:

-username (username of the user that performs the operation)

-computername (name of the computer from which the operation
+username (username of the user that performs the operation) computername (name of the computer from which the operation originates)

-originates)

-message (cause/message that the user enters when performing an
+message (cause/message that the user enters when performing an operation)

-operation)

 The default value is username, computername.

-AuthCryptoModes: Marks the set of potential cryptographic methods that the
+AuthCryptoModes: Marks the set of potential cryptographic methods that the the client that wishes to inspect the Audit Log.
+The identifier

 IMiS/ARC server allows to be used for encryption of the

-authentication messages and for subsequent communication with

-the client that wishes to inspect the Audit Log.
-The identifier

-represents a combination of an algorithm, key length and a

-cryptographic method of data packet processing.
+$authentication\ messages\ and\ for\ subsequent\ communication\ with$ represents a combination of an algorithm, key length and a cryptographic method of data packet processing.
 Valid values are:

+Imaging Systems Inc.

+'''

 aes-256-cbc

 aes-256-ecb

+aes-256-ofb

-aes-256-ofb aes-256-cfb
+aes-256-cfb

 aes-192-cbc

 aes-192-ecb

 aes-192-ofb

 aes-192-cfb

 aes-128-cbc

+aes-128-ecb

-aes-128-ecb aes-128-ofb
+aes-128-ofb

 aes-128-cfb

+'''
-AuthPreSharedKey A cached server key that is used to encrypt the authentication

-messages and subsequent communication with the client that

-represents an authorized person for the purpose of access to the

-Audit Log of the logging of events connected with the sessions
+AuthpresharedKey: A cached server key that is used to encrypt the authentication messages and subsequent communication with the client that represents an authorized person for the purpose of access to the Audit Log of the logging of events connected with the sessions and/or objects.

-and/or objects.